“Once you have tasted the sky, you’ll forever look up.” — Leonardo da Vinci

 The vineyard was damaged in WWII.
 But the vineyard’s present day owners stepped in.
 Based on DNA testing of roots, they re-propagated and re-planted vines to produce the very Leonardo grape would have sipped.
 It’s called malvasia di candia aromatica, a white grape popular in the Renaissance.

-Entry fee: € 10, included in the Milano Card.
+- Entry fee: € 12, included in the Milan City Pass.

 4. Leonardo’s Horse | Il Cavallo dello Sforza